JaneliaSciComp/neuronbridge-services/search/README.md

 }
 ```

-## Warning
+## Note
-If the stack is removed the IdentityPool will be removed and the users may not be able to access their previous searches.
+Removing this stack will remove the installed identity pool, therefore users will no longer have access to their previous searches.
+In order to prevent that, we added a hook, so that the stack cannot be removed by user mistake.